Through The Fibro Fog

 Home » Recipes » Soups

-This parsnip and cauliflower soup is the cosy winter soup you need!
-With hints of spice from turmeric and ginger, alongside creamy coconut milk, it's packed with flavour.
+This parsnip cauliflower soup is the cozy winter soup you need!
+With hints of spice from turmeric and ginger, alongside creamy coconut milk, it's packed with flavor.
 A healthy vegan and gluten free lunch recipe, this vegetable soup is also compliant with Whole 30.

 overhead view of two bowls of parsnip and cauliflower soup on a striped cloth with spoons.